-Suspended City: L’Aquila after the Earthquake (Italian edition)
+Suspended City: L’Aquila after the Earthquake (IT ED.)

 The photographs taken by Michele Nastasi of L’Aquila after the earthquake lay the city implacably bare as a place where it has become impossible to live: a deserted and surreal landscape, choked with structures shoring up the buildings and fixing the city in a state of suspension without any time limit.